 If the accuracy returned is greater than 1 kilometer, you are probably receiving location info at IP-level resolution.
 This level of accuracy is often too low to pinpoint a particular spot on a map.
-Your app should refrain from showing any geographic representation of a pin or circle and instead just zoom in to the city level on the map, or to the appropriate area based on the error radius (for example, region level).
+Your app should zoom in to the city level on the map, or to the appropriate area based on the error radius (for example, region level).

 When location accuracy switches from one band of accuracy to another, provide a graceful transition between the different graphical representations.
 This can be done by: